Logo

 Does the loan amount meet your needs?

-For example, if you’re consolidating credit card debt, you can use the funds received from a personal loan (whatever the amount, even if it’s less) to pay off credit cards with the highest interest rates first.
+For example, if you’re consolidating credit card debt, you can use the funds received from a personal loan to pay off credit cards with the highest interest rates first.
 Since the interest rate on a personal loan is often much lower than on credit cards, this will save you in interest in the long run.
-Once you’ve paid down those higher rate cards, then you can roll those payments you were making into your remaining debt, which will help you get the rest of your balances to zero faster (assuming, of course, you don’t take on any additional debt).

 Can you afford the monthly payment?

-This is arguably the most important question you should ask yourself.
+This is the most important question you should ask yourself.
 If you accept an offer on a loan with a monthly payment that is more than you can manage or afford, you could quickly rack up penalties and late fees, or even put yourself at risk of default.

-Before agreeing to an offer, a good rule of thumb is to first understand your debt-to-income ratio (DTI).
+Before agreeing to an offer, a good rule of thumb is first to understand your debt-to-income ratio (DTI).
 Your DTI is how much you’ll owe monthly on all your debts relative to how much you earn.
 Calculating your DTI is relatively simple, and most financial advisers recommend aiming for a DTI ratio of 36% or less.

 Is the interest rate reasonable, and how will you know?

 Interest rates largely depend on your personal credit history, credit score, and how much debt you’re taking on relative to your income level (or in the event of a secured loan, the value of your collateral).
-Regardless of what interest rate your neighbor may have received, or the national average, the only interest rate that really matters is what you are most likely to be offered today, given your current credit score and history.
+Regardless of what interest rate your neighbor may have received or the national average, the only interest rate that really matters is what you are most likely to be offered today, given your current credit score and history.

 Thankfully, it’s easy to compare your loan offers against multiple other lenders.
 Pre-applying will give you a good sense of rates without a hard inquiry against your credit score (just be sure your pre-application is a soft inquiry only).
 To learn more about the two types of credit inquiries, read our blog post on soft vs hard credit check.